 [Jesus said] “Do not store up for yourselves treasures on earth, where moths and vermin destroy, and where thieves break in and steal.”

-14. Women are not allowed to sing, lead prayer, read scripture, offer their confession before baptism, etc., in church.
-And they can’t greet people, ask about prayers, or ask to be baptized.
+14. Women are not allowed to sing, lead prayer, read scripture, etc., in church.
+Also, if they have a question, they can’t ask it in Sunday School or in the hallway.

 “Women should remain silent in the churches.
 They are not allowed to speak, but must be in submission, as the law says.
 If they want to inquire about something, they should ask their own husbands at home; for it is disgraceful for a woman to speak in the church.”

 (1 Corinthians 14:34-35)

-15. Women cannot teach or have authority over a man anywhere—not at home, not at work, not at church, ….
-Women cannot preach or teach Sunday School to men, teach at a public high-school or at a university that has men students, supervise men at work, serve as a police officer, tell the church about their mission work, be in charge of VBS, teach men by example, ….
+15. Women cannot teach or have authority over a man anywhere—not at work, church, … Women cannot preach or teach Sunday School to men, teach at a public high-school, supervise men at work, serve as a police officer, be in charge of VBS, teach men by example, ….